galaxy-iuc/parsec/docs/commands/quotas.rst

 quotas
 ======

+This section is auto-generated from the help text for the arrow command ``quotas``.

 ``create_quota`` command
 ------------------------

-This section is auto-generated from the help text for the parsec command ``quotas``.

 **Usage**::